WorldModelers/ModelService/docs/metadata.md

 ## Schema validation

 You can validate all the YAML schemas by running `validate.py` from the `metadata` directory.
 This relies on the `metadata-schema.json` file which is also stored in that same directory.

+## Conveting YAML to human readable `.docx`

+You can convert the YAML files to a (more) human readable `.docx` form using the `metadata-to-docx.py` script in the `metadata` directory.
+You can run this with `python metadata-to-docx.py`.